Mohak475/portfolio-proj-1/README.md

 # portfolio-proj-1
- Portfolio porject on US medical insurance costs from codeacademy
+ Portfolio project on US medical insurance costs from codeacademy.

+ This is me using the git and github for the first time.